ptycho/ptypy/doc/rst/concept.rst

      [-0.04  0.06  0.16  0.26  0.36  0.46  0.56]]]

-We can also plot the data using :py:func:`~ptypy.utils.plot_utils.plot_storage`
+We can have visual check on the data using :py:func:`~ptypy.utils.plot_utils.plot_storage`

 ::